redwoodjs/redwood/docs/docs/graphql.md

 ## Health Checks

 You can use health checks to determine if a server is available and ready to start serving traffic.

-Often, services like [Pingdom](https://www.pingdom.com) or similar offerings will use health checks to determine server uptime and notify you if for some reason it becomes unavailable.
+For example, services like [Pingdom](https://www.pingdom.com) use health checks to determine server uptime and will notify you if it becomes unavailable.

-Redwood's GraphQL Server provides a health check endpoint at `/graphql/health` as part of its GraphQLHandler.
+Redwood's GraphQL server provides a health check endpoint at `/graphql/health` as part of its GraphQL handler.
 If the server is healthy and can accept requests, the response will contain the following headers:

 ```